 - Significant Trees as listed in the Bylaw.

-- Any tree with evidence of use by raptors, ospreys or herons.
+- Any tree with evidence of a nest used by raptors, ospreys or herons.

-- Trees listed under a Tree or Natural State Covenant.
+Trees may also have other forms of protection if registered on the Land Title under a Tree or Natural State Covenant.